 In June 2016, Aurora entered into a joint marketing recapture agreement with Freedom Mortgage.
-Pursuant to this agreement, Freedom Mortgage will attempt to refinance certain mortgage loans underlying Aurora's servicing MSR portfolio as directed by Aurora.
+Pursuant to this agreement, Freedom Mortgage attempts to refinance certain mortgage loans underlying Aurora's servicing MSR portfolio as directed by Aurora.
 If a loan is refinanced, Aurora will pay Freedom Mortgage a fee for its origination services.
 Freedom will be entitled to sell the loan for its own benefit and will transfer the related MSR to Aurora.
-The agreement has an initial term of one year, subject to automatic renewals of one year each and subject to termination by either party upon 60 days prior notice.
-All new loans must qualify for sale to Fannie Mae or Freddie Mac and meet other conditions set forth in the agreement.
-During the quarter ended March 31, 2017, MSRs on 40 loans with an aggregate unpaid principal balance of approximately \$10.2 million had been received from Freedom Mortgage which generated approximately \$24,600 in fees due to Freedom Mortgage.
+The agreement had an initial term of one year, subject to automatic renewals of one year each and subject to termination by either party upon 60 days prior notice.
+All new loans must qualify for sale to Fannie Mae or Freddie Mac or be eligible for pooling with Ginnie Mae, as applicable, and meet other conditions set forth in the agreement.
+During the three month period ended September 30, 2017, MSRs on 13 loans with an aggregate UPB of approximately \$3.7 million had been received from Freedom Mortgage which generated approximately \$4,200 in fees due to Freedom Mortgage.